ravig31/ravig31/README.md

-Ever be wondering how we make rock thinks?
+Ever be wondering how we make rock think?